ksudhir007/mizu/docs/index.md

-Debug and troubleshoot your microservices with an open source tool that enables you to view the complete API traffic inside of your Kubernetes cluster.
+Mizu is a simple-yet-powerful API Traffic Viewer for Kubernetes.
 Think TCPDump and Chrome Dev Tools combined.

 ## Key Features